-- ☐ Face coverings or face shields for all staff, contractors, other service providers, or visitors or volunteers following CDC guidelines for Face Coverings.
-Individuals may remove their face coverings while working alone in private offices. - ☐ Face coverings or face shields for all students in grades Kindergarten and up following CDC guidelines for Face Coverings. - ☐ If a student removes a face covering, or demonstrates a need to remove the face covering for a short-period of time: - Provide space away from peers while the face covering is removed.
-In the classroom setting, an example could be a designated chair where a student can sit and take a 15 minute "sensory break;" - Students should not be left alone or unsupervised; - Designated area or chair should be appropriately distanced from other students and of a material that is easily wiped down for disinfection after each use; - Provide additional instructional supports to effectively wear a face covering: - Provide students adequate support to re-engage in safely wearing a face covering; - Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day.

-Hybrid/Onsite Plan

-- All staff, students, contractors, other service providers, and essential visitors will wear face coverings or face shields following CDC guidelines for Face Coverings. - All students must wear face coverings at all times when at school, on school-provided transportation, or participating in school activities. - For students not currently served under an IEP or 504, Family Solutions will consider whether or not student inability to consistently wear a face covering or face shield as required is due to a disability.
-Ongoing inability to meet this requirement may be evidence of the need for an evaluation to determine eligibility for support under IDEA or Section 504. - Students who do not wish to wear a face covering during on-site instruction and do not fall under ADA and/or IDEA provisions, will be referred to SOESD for online instruction options. - Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day. - If a student removes a face covering, or demonstrates a need to remove the face covering for a short period of time, the educational - o Provide designated space away from peers while the face covering is removed; students should not be left unsupervised. - Designated space must be disinfected after use. - o Provide additional instructional supports to effectively wear a face covering.
+OHA/ODE Requirements Hybrid/Onsite Plan Face coverings or face shields for all staff, contractors, other service providers, or visitors or volunteers following CDC guidelines for Face Coverings.
+Individuals may remove their face coverings while working alone in private offices.
+Face coverings or face shields for all students in grades Kindergarten and up following CDC guidelines for Face Coverings.
+If a student removes a face covering, or demonstrates a need to remove the face covering for a short-period of time: Provide space away from peers while the face covering is removed.
+In the classroom setting, an example could be a designated chair where a student can sit and take a 15 minute "sensory break;" Students should not be left alone or unsupervised; Designated area or chair should be appropriately distanced from other students and of a material that is easily wiped down for disinfection after each use; Provide students adequate support to re-engage in safely wearing a face covering; Students cannot be discriminated against or disciplined for an inability to safely wear a face covering to react the school day.
+All staff, students, contractors, other service providers, and essential visitors will wear face coverings or face shields following CDC guidelines for Face Coverings.
+All students must wear face coverings at all times when at school, on school-provided transportation, or participating in school activities.
+For students not currently served under an IEP or 504, Family Solutions will consider whether or not student inability to consistently wear a face covering or face shield as required is due to a disability.
+Ongoing inability to meet this requirement may be evidence of the need for an evaluation to determine eligibility for support under IDEA or Section 504.
+Students who do not wish to wear a face covering during on-site instruction and do not fall under ADA and/or IDEA provisions, will be referred to SOESD for online instruction options.
+Students cannot be discriminated against or disciplined for an inability to safely wear a face covering for a short period of time, the educational team must: Provide designated space away from peers while the face covering is removed; students should not be left unsupervised.
+Designated space must be disinfected after use.
+Provide additional instructional supports to effectively wear a face covering.

-- ☐ Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
+- □ Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
 School nurses should also wear appropriate Personal Protective Equipment (PPE) for their role. - Additional guidance for nurses and health staff.